Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Reach and Resolution

-Standing on the edge of a tarmac with fighter jets in the distance, he compared the reach of an iPhone with the D850.
-Yes, it's a bit of a joke, but it goes to show that we aren't planning on giving up the rest of our camera gear just because Apple brought out a new iPhone with an improved camera.
+Standing on the edge of the tarmac with fighter jets in the distance, he compared the reach of an iPhone with the D850.
+Yes, it’s a bit of a joke, but it goes to show that we aren’t planning on giving up the rest of our camera gear just because Apple brought out a new iPhone with an improved camera.

 The iPhone shot showed some planes in the distance.
 Recognizable, but not distinguishable.

 The D850 with a 500mm lens filled the frame with a jet.
 Then Scott took it a step further with a 100% crop showing the cockpit and very sharp lettering outside on the plane.
 With 46 megapixels, it was incredibly clear and impressive.
 Despite the advances in miniaturization and improvement in image quality, the iPhone camera just doesn’t have that resolution or reach.

 Another post in a Facebook Group grabbed my attention.
 A photographer asked if we were worried about the new iPhone models.
 He’d seen a major magazine that shot its cover using an iPhone.

 That tells me that a photographer can still get work no matter what tool he (or she) uses.

 We routinely shoot images on our iPhones for marketing, social media and web graphics.
 It’s nice to know that it can create a magazine cover under the right conditions.
 When you have good light, even a tiny camera and sensor can deliver great images.

 Of course, it can also take a lot of crappy photos.
 It’s the photographer who makes the difference, which is why we don’t need to fear losing potential clients to an iPhone camera.